 For those interested in squeezing every mile of range out of the Leaf Plus, Nissan offers a very aggressive Eco mode.
 Eco mode fights to limit accelerator input at the lowest levels necessary to keep the vehicle moving in order to reduce battery drain.
 I personally find the Eco mode to be extremely intrusive, as throttle response practically non-existent.
 Instead, I preferred driving the Leaf Plus without Eco mode, and with the drive mode set to B which allows aggressive battery regeneration while coasting or slowing down.
 There is also an e-Pedal feature that allows for single-pedal driving, which I tried once and decided it wasn’t for me.
 It’s an interesting concept, but again, forces a relearning of driving style with an EV.
 As I’ve said before, I wanted to mimic the driving style of a normal ICE car with the Leaf Plus.

 Otherwise, I drove the Leaf Plus just as I would any other car.
 My commute loop is 27 miles each way, with about 10 of those on city roads and the rest on 80+ mile per hour Texas highways.
 Over 200 miles of driving, I averaged a very respectable consumption of 4.0 miles/kWh without really doing anything differently than I would in a normal ICE vehicle.
 The kicker is the recharging aspect of any EV.
 Forget trying to own an EV with only a standard 120v outlet at your disposal.
-You are looking at a charge time of 30+ hours from empty, and even 18 hours with only 40% battery used.
-EV buyers MUST opt to install a 240v dedicated outlet for EV charging purposes to even remotely have reasonable charge times.
+You may need to consider the charge time and the amount of voltage required to charge your vehicle at the least possible time.
+An ideal charge time could be 6-8 hours to charge an EV from 0-100% battery.
+Talking about voltage, EV buyers may need to install a 240v dedicated outlet for EV charging with the help of A/C Electrical Services (or a similar company).

 Normal is exactly how I’d describe the rest of the Nissan Leaf Plus experience.
 It looks like a completely normal but stylish hatchback.
 The interior is one of the best in Nissan’s lineup, with slightly futuristic-looking seats and fairly nice materials throughout.
 Being a hatchback, the Nissan Leaf Plus also wins points for practicality.
 With the rear seats up, the Leaf Plus yields 23.6 cubic feet of cargo space and 30 cubic feet with the seats folded down.